maxdome/express/README.md

 ```
 const { app, express } = require('mxd-express')(config);
-// if the port is later needed use config.port
+// if the port is later needed use 'config.port'
 ```